Managing urinary incontinence every day is about focus & routine.

 Above all, talk with your doctor.

-In order to find the best treatment for urinary incontinence, it is important to be frank with your cancer care team even if it is an uncomfortable conversation.
+In order to find the best treatment for urinary incontinence, it is important to be honest with your cancer care team, even if it is an uncomfortable conversation.
 Talk with your doctor about the medications you are taking, as some of them may make your incontinence worse.
 Ask about options for treatment.
 These can include surgery.
-Surgical treatment may be done to lift the bladder, tighten the bladder valve, implant an artificial valve that goes around the urethra, inject collagen to stiffen the area around the urethra and bladder valve so it closes better or implant a small electrical device for nerve impulse and therapy to the bladder.
+Surgical treatment may be done to lift the bladder, tighten the bladder valve, implant an artificial valve that goes around the urethra, inject collagen to stiffen the area around the urethra and bladder valve so it closes better, or implant a small electrical device for nerve impulse and therapy in the bladder.
 These procedures can help with urinary incontinence.

 There are also quite a few medications that can reduce urine leakage.
 Some of these drugs stabilize the muscle contractions that cause problems with an overactive bladder.
-Other medications actually do the opposite thing by relaxing muscles to allow your bladder to empty completely.
-Hormone replacement therapies can include replacing the estrogen that has decreased during menopause which may also help restore normal bladder function.
-In many cases, medications work well to return normal function to the bladder.
+Other medications actually do the opposite by relaxing muscles to allow your bladder to empty completely.
+Hormone replacement therapies can include replacing the estrogen that has decreased during menopause, which may also help restore normal bladder function.
+In many cases, medications work well to restore normal function to the bladder.
 Often, your physician will start you on a low dose of the medication and then increase it slowly.
-This is done to try and reduce your risks of side effects and to keep track of how well the medication is working to treat your incontinence.
+This is done to try to reduce your risk of side effects and to keep track of how well the medication is working to treat your incontinence.

 Reason to Hope

 Hyperbaric oxygen therapy (HBOT) can relieve self-reported symptoms and side-effects of radiotherapy against cancer in the pelvic region, a study shows.
 After 30-40 sessions in a hyperbaric chamber, many patients experienced reductions in bleeding, urinary incontinence, and pain alike.
 The Lancet Oncology, 2019; DOI: 10.1016/S1470-2045(19)30494-2